Claim: Video documents that the shootings at Sandy Hook Elementary School were a staged hoax.

 By using a date-restricted search, one can find many web-based examples of references to the Sandy Hook shootings which Google's search results erroneously dates as having been published prior to the actual date of those shootings:

-However, as is often the case in this sort of misinterpretation, the conspiracy buffs at InfoWars have neglected to factor in the complicated relationships between local, state, and federal law enforcement agencies.
-The deaths at Sandy Hook Elementary fell under the jurisdiction of Connecticut State Police, and thus were not specifically included under Newtown's crime statistics for the year of 2012.
-You can see the breakdown of crimes here, on page 415.
+However, as is often the case in this sort of misinterpretation, the conspiracy buffs at InfoWars neglected to factor in the complicated relationships between local, state, and federal law enforcement agencies: the deaths at Sandy Hook Elementary fell under the jurisdiction of Connecticut State Police, and thus were not specifically included under Newtown's crime statistics for the year of 2012.
+This bit of misinformation is debunked in a separate article on this site.